-Line 8.
-Enter the net amount of line 18 from federal Schedule D, Part III, reduced by the portion of Section 1374 (b)(2) deduction, if any, from line 19 that is attributable to Indiana.
-If it is zero or less, enter 0 on line 8.
+Line 7.
+Enter the net amount of line 18 from federal Schedule D, Part III.
 Use the appropriate lines from the latest federal update.
 Enclose Schedule D (1120S) with the return.

-Line 10.
-If the taxable amount on line 9 is not or cannot be wholly allocated to Indiana, use the apportionment percentage from line 4 to attribute the business income to Indiana.
+Line 9.
+If the taxable amount on line 8 is not or cannot be wholly allocated to Indiana, use the apportionment percentage from line 4 to attribute the business income to Indiana.
 Enclose Schedule E with the return.
-Multiply the amount on line 9 by the Indiana apportionment percentage on line 4.
+Multiply the amount on line 8 by the Indiana apportionment percentage on line 4.
 If apportionment of income is not applicable, enter the total amount from line 9.